|Start||Morden underground station|

-|Eat||Its hard to recommend any of the pubs.
-The William Morris in Abbey Mills is usually quiet.
-The Charles Holden by Colliers Wood tube has a beer garden, but is ridiculously expensive.
-The Standard, just past the tube, is a very traditional (i.e. old fashioned) pub.
-Next to Burger King is the Fayre and Square (chain, quiet, cheap food, popular with families), probably the best choice for groups, or people with children.|
+It's hard to recommend any of the regular pubs.
+The William Morris, also in Abbey Mills is usually quiet, but does have a terrace overlooking the Wandle.
+The Charles Holden by Colliers Wood tube has a beer garden, but very expensive.
+The Standard, just past the tube, is a traditional (i.e. old fashioned) locals pub.
+Next to Burger King is the Kiss Me Hardy (Hungry Horse chain, food orientated, popular with families).

 After the walk, we would love to get your feedback

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234